hakillha/medic_toolset/fast/FASTER.md

 # Ideas
-* Regularization: weight decay
+* Regularization: weight decay/l2 norm loss
 tensorflow.org/guide/migrate
-* Momentum
 * Use the upgrade script to only upgrade the model module and write a new pipeline?

 # Note
-* Check files integrity and shape consistency between images and annoataions.

 # Training
 > Training procedures: